AndyMic03/Polaris/SETUP.md

 ## Game Resources

 Polaris uses CSV files to store game data.
-You can edit these files directly or use a spreadsheet program like Excel or Google Sheets and export to CSV.
+You can edit these files directly or use a spreadsheet program like Excel or Google Sheets and export them as CSV files.

 Each location has a team and a milestone.
 Milestones track progression, for example, the hint for Team A at Milestone 1, will point the player to the location of Team A's Milestone 2.